 – Ankle surgery including arthroscopic joint debridement, fusion and joint replacement, and ankle ligament reconstruction

-– Toe fusion, bunion surgery, foot correction surgery (for high arch or turned-in heel)
+– Toe fusion, bunion surgery, foot correction surgery (for high arch or turned-in heel), all foot and ankle fracture management

-A referral is required to see our specialist surgeons but is NOT needed to see our sports doctors or physiotherapists.
+A referral is required to see our specialist surgeons but is NOT needed to see our sports doctors.
 ASD can provide referrals for you if you wish to be seen by one of the associated AOSM surgeons or if imaging is required on-site (including MRI Medicare rebates if Medicare criteria are met).

 Fully qualified general practitioners who have an interest in sports medicine and focus on preventing, diagnosing and managing sporting related injuries and associated conditions.
 Our doctors are Australian trained, Fellows of and examiners for the Royal Australian College of General Practitioners (RACGP), Members of Sports Medicine Australia (SMA).

-Consultation is by appointment only, for all surgeons, sports GP doctors and physiotherapists.
+Consultation is by appointment only, for all surgeons and sports GP doctors.
 Our approachable reception staff are trained to assist you in determine the timing and duration of appointment required, and same day appointments are generally available.
 Due to the unpredictable nature of the presentations to our clinic, there may be unexpected delays, but we endeavour to minimise disruptions to appointment times.

 As AOSM covers a variety of health care workers, often with differing schedules, a definitive list of opening hours cannot be provided on this website for all surgeons.